Anterior auricular muscle

 The anterior auricular muscle, the smallest of the three auricular muscles, is thin and fan-shaped, and its fibers are pale and indistinct.
 It arises from the lateral edge of the epicranial aponeurosis, and its fibers converge to be inserted into a projection on the front of the helix.

 Structure

 The anterior auricular muscle arises from the lateral edge of the epicranial aponeurosis.
 It inserts into a projection on the front of the helix.

 Nerve supply

-The anterior auricular muscle is supplied is supplied by the temporal branch of the facial nerve (VII).
+The anterior auricular muscle is supplied by the temporal branch of the facial nerve (VII).
 It may also receive some small branches from the auriculotemporal nerve, a branch of the mandibular nerve, itself a branch of the trigeminal nerve (V).

 Relations

 The anterior auricular muscle is the smallest of the three auricular muscles.

 The superficial temporal artery, a branch of the external carotid artery, travels underneath the anterior auricular muscle to supply the auricle of the outer ear.